RobustBench/robustbench/README.md

 >>> max Linf perturbation: 0.03137, nan in tensor: 0, max: 1.00000, min: 0.00000
 >>> robust accuracy: 52.00%
 ```
+Note that for our standardized evaluation of Linf-robustness we use the *full* version of AutoAttack which is slower but
+more accurate (for that just use `adversary = AutoAttack(model, norm='Linf', eps=8/255, plus=False)`).

 You can also easily plug in any existing library with adversarial attacks such as [FoolBox](https://github.com/bethgelab/foolbox):
 ```python